 calling-AP-title: when the proposed application context uses ciphering, it shall carry the client system title.
 If a client system title has already been sent during a registration process, like in the S-FSK PLC profile, the calling-AP-title field shall carry the same system title.
 Otherwise, the AA shall be rejected and appropriate diagnostic information shall be sent;

-calling-AE-invocation-identifier: this field supports the client user identification process; see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.2;
+calling-AE-invocation-identifier: this field supports the client user identification process; see IEC 62056-6-2:2021, 4.4.2;

 calling-AE-qualifier: This field can be used to transport the public key certificate of the digital signature key of the client.